XodoDocs/itext-legacy-tmc-techblog/html2pdf/pdfHTML Whitepaper.md

 # pdfHTML: Whitepaper

 ## Introduction

 ### What is it?

-pdfHTML is an add-on module on the iText7 framework that transforms HTML and accompanying CSS into a PDF Documents.
+pdfHTML is an add-on module for the iText7 framework that transforms HTML and accompanying CSS into a PDF Document.
-Built for creation of pdf files from html-templates, pdfHTML allows you to automate pdf generation for documents like internal reports, tickets, invoices and more.
+Built for creation of PDF files from HTML templates, pdfHTML allows you to automate PDF generation for documents like internal reports, tickets, invoices, and more.

-pdfHTML provides you with the means for creating beatiful and fucntional pdfs without forcing your designers to learn the complex pdf syntax or the intracies of the iText7 framework.
+pdfHTML provides you with the means for creating beatiful and functional PDFs without forcing your designers to learn the complex PDF syntax or the intricacies of the iText7 framework.
 They simply need to utilize their common, well-honed HTML and CSS skills to create the template, and pdfHTML takes care of the rest, staying as close as possible to the way the HTML is rendered inside a browser.

 ### How to use it (Basic Example)

 ## Input formats

 ### HTML & CSS

 HTML is a markup language that allows content creators to make simple human-readable files with explicit semantic metadata in the form of tags.
 This metadata is then used by a HTML viewing application to determine where on the screen the content will be shown.
 The HTML file in itself is a plain-text file utilizing a number of specific constructs, and it is a HTML viewer's responsibility to portray the content faithfully.
 It is most prominently used for markup of web pages, and as such the primary HTML viewer applications are browsers.

 The main feature of HTML is the concept of *tags*, which denote the limits of a textual element.
-For example, a piece of content that constitutes a paragraph will be surrounded by the opening and closing tags of type p:
+For example, a piece of content that constitutes a paragraph will be surrounded by the opening and closing tags of type `p`:

 ```html
 <p>This content constitutes a paragraph</p>